 How to find the right growth channel

 Multiple growth strategies exist for all types of marketplaces.
-The key is to quickly test different channels to figure out which ones work, and focus on those channels.
+The key is to quickly test different channels, figure out which ones work, and focus on those.

 Gabriel Weinberg and Justin Mares provide a useful framework for this process in their book Traction: How Any Startup Can Achieve Explosive Customer Growth.
 The framework is called Bullseye and is shown in the image below.
 It is based on a simple method: